Digicreon/Arkiv/README.md

 - The used compression type.
 - If you want to encrypt the generated backup files.
 - Which files must be backed up.
-- Everything about MySQL backup (which databases, host/login/password for the connection).
+- Everything about MySQL backup (SQL or binary backup, which databases, host/login/password for the connection).
 - Where to store the compressed files resulting of the backup.
 - Where to archive data on Amazon S3 and Amazon Glacier (if you want to).
 - When to purge files (locally and on Amazon S3).